-The City will pay up to an additional \$50 per month to those employees paying out of pocket for City health plan premiums.
-This shall not increase any cash payments, nor will there be any cash paid for any unused portion of the up to \$50 per month additional City contribution.
+The City will pay up to an additional \$255 per month for Full-Time employees and \$127.50 for Regular Part-Time employees who are paying out of pocket for City health plan premiums.
+This shall not increase any cash payments, nor will there be any cash paid for any unused portion of the additional City contribution.

-Full-time employees hired on or after the adoption of this Resolution, and who waive medical coverage per the provisions below, will receive a maximum of \$600 per month as taxable cash.
-Regular part-time employees hired on or after the adoption of this Resolution, and who waive medical coverage per the provisions below, will receive a maximum of \$300 per month as taxable cash.
+Full-time employees hired on or after November 12, 2024, and who waive medical coverage per the provisions below or elect health plan coverages (medical, dental, vision, and/or supplemental benefits) lower than the monthly benefit allowance per month, will receive a maximum of \$600 per month as taxable cash.
+Regular part-time employees hired on or after November 12, 2024, and who waive medical coverage per the provisions below, will receive a maximum of \$300 per month as taxable cash.